khemssharma/Community-bot/README.md

 <strong>At scheduled runs</strong>, all the followers will get follow-back and non-reciprocal accounts will be unfollowed.

 ### GitHubâ€™s Rate Limits:
- Please note that GitHub has limit of 5000 API Calls per Hour. <br>
- Also you can not follow 150+ accounts in succession via API (unless you pay). <br> After this limit, a Call will simply return an error.
+ Please note that GitHub has limit of 5000 API Calls per Hour. <br> After this limit, a Call will simply return an error.

 ## How to Use ##